 Speaking at Dublin on Friday at a major pan-European peace and security conference, the former chief negotiator for the IRA said that the failure by the government and the LTTE to opt for peace led to the death of thousands of civilians.

-“I had been involved in efforts to make progress in the conflict in Sri Lanka.
+“I had been involved in efforts to make progress in the conflict in Sri Lanka. her response.
 And I want to take this opportunity to express my disappointment that the Sri Lankan Government and Tamil Tigers, both of whom I have met, were unable to build a genuine peace process, a fact which resulted in the deaths of tens of thousands of Tamils and the continuing displacement of tens of thousands more in government-run holding camps,” he said.

 The conference in Dublin was Ireland’s first ever hosting of the Organisation for Security and Co-Operation in Europe conference held to discuss how Northern Ireland can be a model for other peace processes around the world.